Heworth, York: Location and demographics

 Housing in Heworth varies from terraced houses along East Parade towards Layerthorpe, through large Victorian villas on Heworth Green, to older houses in Heworth village and the 1830s Elmfield Villa, home to Elmfield College and 1930s semi-detached houses on Stockton Lane.

 Heworth has seen much modern suburban development, particularly in the outlying area of Heworth Without.

 Heworth splits into two wards for the purposes of local elections—Heworth (including all land within the old city boundary) and Heworth Without (outside the old city boundary).
 Heworth Holme is a popular open space near Heworth village.

 The population of the Heworth Ward at the 2011 Census was 13,725.

 Transport

 A number of bus routes serve Heworth, these are operated by First York, York & Country and East Yorkshire.
 It is roughly 1.5 miles from York station, which gives access to the UK national rail network.

 History

 Very little is known about the prehistoric history of the Heworth area, some researchers believe the area was largely boggy land.
 The village is of Roman origin and two Roman cremation cemeteries have been found in the area.
 Heworth Green, the road from York city centre to the village, is on the site of a Roman road.

 During the early Medieval period, contemporary burials took place in a similar area to the Roman ones; this was during the 5th and 6th centuries.
 However, evidence for settlement in Heworth during this period of time still remains minimal.

-The village appears as Heworde in the Domesday Book, and as Hewud in 1219.
+The village appears as Heworde in the Domesday Book of 1086, and as Hewud in 1219.

+Heworth was formerly a township in the parishes of St Saviour, St Cuthbert and St Olave-Marygate, in 1866 Heworth became a separate civil parish, in 1894 the parish was abolished and split, the part in the County Borough of York became Heworth Within and the rural part became Heworth Without.
+In 1891 the parish had a population of 740.
+Until 1974 it was in the North Riding of Yorkshire.